 NASCAR Power Rankings: Christopher Bell rises after clutch Charlotte win

-NASCAR Power Rankings: Christopher Bell rises after clutch Charlotte win originally appeared on NBC Sports Boston
+NASCAR Power Rankings: Christopher Bell rises after clutch Charlotte win originally appeared on NBC Sports Philadelphia

 Walk-off hits, buzzer-beaters and late scores are thrilling aspects of traditional sports.
 On Sunday, Christopher Bell delivered the racing equivalent.